 Here, you rent the whole server ( Sometimes a couple of servers), and no one else is allowed to share it.
 It’s all yours.

 You can use it and customize it the way you want.
 Each and everything is controlled by you.
 You can choose your RAM, SSD space, Operating system, and anything you want.
-You can configure the server the way you want to match your requirement.
+You can configure the server the way you want to match your requirements.

 Dedicated server hosting is the top-of-the-line hosting type and that is why it is costly too.
 Unless you are getting a huge amount of traffic or running an eCommerce store, there is no point in opting for dedicated server hosting.